Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Kayak Horizons Morro Bay

-If you are looking for lunch in Morro Bay, Garrett says that the best burgers are in the unlikely Bottle Liquor and Deli.
+If you’re looking for lunch in Morro Bay, Garrett says the best burgers can be found at the unlikely Bottle Liquor and Deli.
 For seafood, try the Flying Dutchman (see reviews) or Ju Ju.

 Cambria

-I grabbed lunch in picturesque Cambria which is just up Highway 1 from Morro Bay.
-There are a number of popular tourist restaurants in the area but I found my way to the tiny Boni’s Tacos (see reviews) set up in a small industrial park.
-It only has two tables but the food is good.
-I got my burrito to go as I still had a fair amount of driving.
+I grabbed lunch in picturesque Cambria, which is just up Highway 1 from Morro Bay.
+There are a number of popular tourist restaurants in the area, but I found my way to the tiny Boni’s Tacos (see reviews) set up in a small industrial park.
+It only has two tables, but the food is good.
+I got my burrito to go, as I still had a fair amount of driving ahead of me.

 Highway One, California Coast